Package 'slca'

 Description

-The slca model estimated using NLSY97 data
+An slca model estimated using the NLSY97 dataset.

 Format